Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 Pipes are considered smooth if the roughness height is smaller than the viscous sublayer, $k^+ \ll 1$.
-For large $\Rey \gg 1$ an inertial range for develops for $y \gg \nu/u_\tau$ in which the only relevant length scale is the distance to the wall.
-The average velocity profile for $y^+ \gg 1$, is then given by the logarithmic law \citep{cohen2004fluid}
+For large $Re \gg 1$ an inertial range develops for $y \gg \nu/u_\tau$ in which the only relevant length scale is the distance to the wall.
+The average velocity profile for $y^+ \gg 1$, is then given by the logarithmic law \cite{cohen2004fluid}

-where $\kappa = 0.4$ is the von-Karman constant, $A \approx 5$ is an additive constant that depends on the flow conditions close to the wall.
-For rough surfaces ($k^+ \gg 1$) flow behaves similarly to smooth surfaces at distances $y \gg k$ large compared to the characteristic roughness length \cite{Townsend1976}, and follows \citep{chung2021}
+where $\kappa = 0.4$ is the von K\'{a}rm\'{a}n constant, the constant $A$ is typically found to be $A \approx 5$.
+For rough surfaces ($k^+ \gg 1$) flow behaves similarly to smooth surfaces at distances $y \gg k$ large compared to a characteristic roughness length $k_s$ \cite{Townsend1976}, and follows \cite{chung2021}

 where $B$ depends on the wall geometry and roughness Reynolds number.
-In order to identify the log-law from numerical data and compare profiles in the outer layer for different roughness heights, we consider a wall offset $\ell$ or virtual origin \citep{raupach1991, chung2021} such that the origin of $\bar y = R_{\max} - r' - \ell$ is located at a distance $\ell$ from the wall.
-We define here $\ell$ as a fraction of the roughness height that is determined by the ratio between the equivalent hydraulic radius and the maximum radius as discussed in Section \ref{sec:fd}.
-In the following we use the notation $\bar y$ when we refer to velocity profiles with respect to the virtual origin.

-For rough surfaces, the mean velocity decreases with respect to the one for smooth surfaces at the same or similar $\Rey_\tau$.
+For $k_s^+ \ll 1$ it tends toward a constant asymptotic value $B^\infty \equiv B(\infty)$.
+The characteristic length $k_s$ depends on the wall geometry, but it is a hydrodynamic concept \cite{jimenez2004, chung2021}.
+For rough surfaces, the mean velocity decreases with respect to the one for smooth surfaces at the same or similar $Re_\tau$.
 This velocity deficit is quantified by the roughness function $\Delta U^+$.
-We write the mean velocity for the wavy pipe as
+We write the mean velocity for the wavy pipe as \cite{chung2021}

 We use the roughness function $\Delta U^+$ in order to characterize and measure the impact of roughness on the mean flow behavior.
-For rough pipes, the equivalent sand-grain roughness $k_s^+$ has been used as a hydrodynamic concept to quantify the impact of wall roughness on flow.
-It can be defined by inverting the Colebrook relation for the velocity deficit \citep{jimenez2004, demaio}
+As outlined above, for rough pipes, the equivalent sand-grain roughness $k_s^+$ has been used as a hydrodynamic concept to quantify the impact of wall roughness on flow.
+It can be defined by inverting the Colebrook relation for the velocity deficit \cite{jimenez2004, thakkar2018, demaio}

-As stressed by \cite{jimenez2004}, $k_s$ is a hydrodynamic concept that needs to be related to the actual surface geometry to be used as a meaningful roughness descriptor.
-We will discuss this question in Section \ref{sec:ke}.
+Sand-grain roughness needs to be related to the actual surface geometry to be used as a meaningful roughness descriptor.
+We will discuss this question in Sec.~\ref{sec::ks}.
+Note that using the Colebrook relation Eq.~\eqref{colebrook} fixes $B^\infty$ to the value $B^\infty = A - \kappa^{-1} \ln(0.3)$.